rbmccr/NSS-Back-End-Capstone-Critter/README.md

 Although there are several aspects of the site available to an unauthenticated user, most site features are only accessible when logged in.
 Use either of the following usernames to log in (passwords are 'password'):
 - `brendan@email.com` (staff permissions)
 - `dave@email.com` (standard permissions)

+### Login / Registration (navbar)
+Permissions required: none
+- A user who is not registered can complete a form with their contact information to create an account
+- An existing user can log in

 ### Home
 Permissions required: none